edgamat/edgamat.github.io/_drafts/Unit-Testing-Presentation.md

 ### Test Doubles - Stub vs. Mock

-A test double is a piece of code used to replace a class's dependencies when executing unit tests.
+A **test double** is a piece of code used to replace a class's dependencies when executing unit tests.
 Test doubles can help make tests easier to maintain and set up.

-A stub is a test double that fakes the behavior of a dependency.
+A **stub** is a test double that fakes the behavior of a dependency.
-A mock is a test double that a unit test will inspect to determine if a test was successful.
+A **mock** is a test double that a unit test will inspect to determine if a test was successful.

 Examples:
-The SUT retrieves data from a test double in order to execute the test.
-This test double is a stub.
+- The system under test (SUT) retrieves data from a test double in order to execute the test.
+This test double is a **stub**.

-The SUT changes the state of a test double.
+- The SUT changes the state of a test double.
 The test then inspects the test double (with assertions) to confirm the correct behavior occurred.
-This test double is a mock.
+This test double is a **mock**.

-Demo

-Repository -> stub
-Logger -> mock
+<font color="#f00">Demo</font>

 ### False Positives and False Negatives